ericabelson/agentic-gee-assistant/README.md

 ## Scope

-This repo demonstrates how we can build a a team of AI agents to augment the process of discovering and understanding Earth Engine datasets.
+This repo demonstrates how one can build a team of AI agents to augment the process of discovering and understanding Earth Engine datasets.

 Specifically, this system aims to: